Laser Cutting Fabric and Textiles: The Ultimate Guide

 Speed and Power Testing

-Fabrics are quite delicate, which is why the laser can directly pass through even at low power, and you can even burn them during engraving.
-Getting the optimal power and speed is necessary, but it is a bit difficult in the case of fabrics.
-Thus, you can try a few low-power and high-speed settings and compare their results.
+You can try a few low-power and high-speed settings and compare their results.
 It will help you select the right settings for the fabric.
 Make sure to run the speed and power test on a spare piece of fabric.
 Different fabrics require distinct speed and power settings for the best results.

 Right Type of Fabric

-Laser head Height
+Laser Head Height

 The thickness of fabrics is less than a millimeter in most cases.
 You need to adjust the height and focus of the laser properly because if you place the laser too near the laser head, there are chances of fire.
 Therefore, there should be a suitable distance, but do not take the laser too far as it can disturb the focus.